Adject2/ISTA320-FinalProject-JessWhite/README.md

 What is the average age of the cars that are on the road today?
 What are the newest and oldest cars still driving?

 **Bar graph**:
-Which car manufacturer is the most popular here in Tucson?
-From that manufacturer, which model is the most popular?
+Which car manufacturer(s) are the most popular here in Tucson?
+Which manufacturer(s) are the least popular (of the ones spotted)?

 **World map**:
 Where do these cars originate from?
 What is the most popular country of origin?
 In general, where are the local cars coming from and in what distribution?